Aporophyla lueneburgensis (Freyer, 1848)

 Remarks:

-Aporophyla lutulenta is distributed locally in Southern and Central Europe.
-In Central Europe it is only found in warm, low-lying areas.
-Here it is, however, currently spreading a bit.
+Aporophyla lueneburgensis is distributed locally in southwestern, western and central Europe (up to S-Scandinavia, Germany and the western two thirds of Austria).
+In central Europe it is only found in warm, low areas.
+Here it is, however, currently spreading a bit, probably due to global warming.
+It is also more and more found in human settlements (gardens, parks).

 Aporophyla nigra